erickr19/AI-Travel-Agent/design-files/timeLog.md

 I'm so proud of myself for getting this accomplished and in no time at all!
 It goes to show how far I've come as a web software developer.

 #### 4/15
+This day I've simplified the I/O of the API access.
+I mean that I added POJOs can be fed into the request and used to read the response.
+I've also integrated the AI functionality into the actual web application instead of it being a test.
+Today I've also added all CRUD operations.
+Creating the itinerary and saving it to the database.
+Reading the database for all the itineraries.
+Updating/editing itineraries and, finally, deleting itineraries.
+I would say that the project is about 70% complete.
+I just need to add AWS Cognito for User creation and authentication.
+Then refactoring the controllers to account for this change in user handling.
+The last step would be to add the project to the cloud.